 Whether you’re seeking adventure or craving some R&R, Niagara Falls USA is a sightseer’s dream.
-Here’s your guide to the can’t-miss attractions in and around the Falls — as well as some lesser-known gems you’ll be thrilled to uncover.
+Here’s your guide to the can’t-miss attractions in and around the Niagara Falls, New York — as well as some lesser-known gems you’ll be thrilled to uncover.

 FALL FOR THE FALLS